-The Writing Center is dedicated to supporting writing and public speaking instruction throughout the College, both independently and in collaboration with other departments associated with the Center for Teaching and Learning.
+The Writing Center is dedicated to supporting writing and public speaking instruction throughout the College, both independently and in collaboration with our colleagues in other instructional departments.
 We offer faculty and instructional staff the following services.

 Faculty interested in these (or other) Writing Center services may contact our directors:

-- Jyl Gentzler, William R. Kenan, Jr. Professor of Philosophy, Director of the Writing Center
+- Jyl Gentzler, R. John Cooper ’64 Presidential Teaching Professor of Philosophy, Faculty Director of the Writing Center

-- Jessica Kem, Associate Director of the Writing Center
+- Jessica Kem, Director of the Writing Center

 Consultations about Writing and Speaking Instruction

 Our professional associates are available for individual consultations to discuss approaches to assignment design, writing and public speaking instruction, and effective feedback and commenting.
 We offer a perspective on teaching that complements disciplinary expertise and classroom experience.
 Where appropriate, we also offer collaborative consultations with our partners in other academic support departments.
 Read more about consultations.

 In-class Writing and Speaking Workshops for your Students